wasm-tool/rollup-plugin-rust/README.md

-# rust-plugin-rust
+# rollup-plugin-rust

-> Rollup plugin for bundling and importing Rust crates
+Rollup plugin for bundling and importing Rust crates.

 ## Installation